AndersonFrossard/hangman.cpp/readme.md

 <p>Hi.</p>
 <p>In this game you have to guess the fruit's name chosen randomly
  by the computer.
-You have to guess letter by letter and after the 5th failed letter, you loose the game.
+You have to guess letter by letter and after the 5th failed letter, you loose.
- If you win, the computer asks you whether to add a new fruit or not.
+ If you win, the computer asks whether you want to add a new fruit or not.

 <p>This game was created during Alura´s C++ introduction course.</p>

 ## Features